m-sureshraj/open-pull-request/README.md

-# open-pr
+# open-pull-request
-A command to open the pullrequest from the local branch
+A command to open the pull request from the local branch